Keep Up with Your Daily Routine

 - Ask people to send you funny cards

-- Enjoy the funny things children and pets do
+- Enjoy the amusing things children and pets do

 - Watch funny movies or TV shows